ppouliot/ansible-role-container-linux-azure/README.md

 ## Role Variables
 ------------------

 The following variables are configurable.
-Please note that the default values are shown.

 ### Virtual Machine Name Prefix
 The prefix to use for the virtual machine name.
 Secondary part of the name is provided by the squence number.